Vintral/voice/README.md

 ### Backend
 Generic REST API backend written up in `Go` with middleware authentication connecting up to a `MySQL` database backend leveraging `Gorm` framework.

-`postman` directory contains some files for available requests and environment setup
+`postman` directory contains some files for available requests and environment setup.
+Once imported into Postman, these will setup the environment and add a collection with the endpoints.
+All endpoints have tests, and the collection can be run with tests.
+GUID for last entered entities will be saved for use with corresponding delete or patch routes.

 ### Frontend
 No real progress beyond boilerplate setup